 In order to obtain FDA approval for the sale of Hextend(TM) and other products, the Company will be required to conduct a portion of its clinical trials using solutions manufactured under "good manufacturing practices" required by the FDA.
 Accordingly, the Company will need to enter into product manufacturing arrangements with an established pharmaceutical company or will have to acquire or establish its own pharmaceutical manufacturing facilities before seeking FDA approval for the sale of its products.
 If any of the Company's products receive FDA approval, such products will then have to be manufactured in compliance with applicable federal and state regulatory requirements, in commercial quantities and at an acceptable cost and with sufficient stability to withstand the distribution process.
-The Company presently does not have adequate facilities or resources to manufacture its products in commercial quantities and establishing a marketing organization, the Company intends to seek contract, licensing or joint venture arrangements with one or more pharmaceutical companies for the production and marketing of the Company intends to seek contract, licensing or joint venture arrangements with company would then be required to construct or acquire its own manufacturing facilities and establishment of contractual relationships with pharmaceutical companies for the manufacturing of the Company would then be required to construct or acquire its own manufacturing facilities and establishment of contractual relationships with pharmaceutical companies for the manufacture and marketing of the Company would then be required to construct or acquire its own manufacturing facilities and establishment of contractual relationships with pharmaceutical companies for the manufacture and marketing of the Company would then be required to construct or acquire its own manufacturing facilities and establishment of contractual relationships with pharmaceutical companies for the manufacture and marketing of the Company would then be re
+The Company presently does not have adequate facilities or resources to manufacture its products in commercial quantities or in compliance with FDA standards.
+In order to reduce the capital costs and delays inherent in acquiring or establishing new pharmaceutical manufacturing facilities and establishing a marketing organization, the Company intends to seek contract, licensing or joint venture arrangements with one or more pharmaceutical companies for the production and marketing of the Company's products.
+If such arrangements cannot be made on acceptable terms, the Company would then be required to construct or acquire its own manufacturing facilities and establish its own marketing organization, which would entail significant expenditures of time and money.
+No assurance can be given that the Company will be successful in the establishment of contractual relationships with pharmaceutical companies for the manufacture and marketing of the Company's products, or, alternatively, in obtaining sufficient capital for the establishment of its own manufacturing and marketing capabilities.
+See "BUSINESS--Manufacturing;--Marketing."